Wearables with Galvanic skin response (GSR) sensors first made headlines when Jawbone UP3 was being planned for released way back in 2014.

 Sweat sensors are being developed that capture chloride, glucose, lactate, urea, creatinine, alcohol, pH, and even heavy metals. .

 Quantifying protein and hormone levels in sweat would increase these sensors’ applicability further.

 Wearable technology with EDA sensors

 Senstream, a SanFrancisco based company founded by Hugh lusted, who was at Stanford University School of Medicine, is exploring this avenue.

-The company is pursuing a wearable of the ‘ring’ type that can help with continuous monitoring of sympathetic nervous system via an electrodermal sensor.
+The company is pursuing a wearable of the ‘ring’ type that can help with continuous monitoring of the sympathetic nervous system via an electrodermal sensor.

 Biofourmis is another company that has a wearable called Everion, that is used for remote health monitoring applications.
 This wearable also has electrodermal sensors and skin temperature sensors that can help with understanding emotional responses and more.

 The Sports Patch by Gatorade

 More recently, Gatorade launched a path that can help monitor your hydration levels.

 Gatorade says the patch should be worn on the left inner arm during a single workout.
 After finishing the workout, users can scan their patch using Gatorade’s app, Gx, to reveal their unique sweat profile.